Macchiato vs Latte

 Coffee DrinkIngredientsProportionsTopping

-CappuccinoEspresso, Steamed Milk, FoamEqual parts of eachA thin layer of foam
+CappuccinoEspresso, Steamed Milk, FoamEqual parts of eachA thick layer of foam

-LatteEspresso, Steamed Milk, Foam, Sugar or Syrups (Optional)More steamed milk than espressoA thin layer of microfoam
+LatteEspresso, Steamed Milk, Foam, Sugar or Syrups (Optional)More steamed milk than espressoA thin layer of microform and optional flavorings

 Macchiato vs Latte: So What’s Better?

-If you’re craving a creamy and indulgent experience, the latte takes the spotlight.
-Its generous milk content offers a velvety texture, and the option to add flavors like Vanilla, or Chocolate enhances its allure.
+If you’re craving a creamy experience, the latte takes the spotlight.
+Its generous milk content offers a velvety texture, and the option to add flavors like Vanilla, or Chocolate improves its allure.

-On the other hand, if you prefer a bold espresso-forward profile with a subtle foam topping, the macchiato is the winner.
+On the other hand, if you prefer a bold espresso-forward profile with a subtle milky flavor, the macchiato is the winner.
 Its intense flavor lets the nuances of the espresso shine through, with just a touch of milk for balance.

-Personally, I appreciate the depth and robustness of a well-crafted macchiato when I’m in the mood for a strong coffee experience.
+Personally, I appreciate the depth and intense flavors of a well-crafted macchiato when I’m in the mood for a strong coffee experience.

 Also read: